imserez/hadesv-verification-viewer/README.md

 - Improve trace export automation.
 - Support additional views for mismatches and error categories.
 - Keep refining the terminal UI for faster debugging.
+- Add a way to ignore signal mismatches.
+- Parse directly from vcd files.